Extreme makeover: Meat pies

 - Choose potato-top varieties over pastry topped.

 - Look out for the lighter options.
-Jester's and Goodtime pies (available in schools) carry the Heart Foundation Tick, meaning they have less fat and kilojoules than other pies.
+For store-bought pies, pay attention to their label and check for less sat fat and kilojoules compared to other pies.

 Try one of these healthy pie recipes: